CrossyChainsaw/Portfolio/README.md

 I'll go briefly through the practises of the Kanban methodology.

 ### Visualize your work
-When starting a kanban project its important to visualize your work in a kanban board.
-Kanban boards can look very differently, in the image below you see the most basic exmaple.
+When starting a Kanban project it’s important to visualize your work in a Kanban board.
+Kanban boards can look very differently, in the image below you see the most basic example.

 ![image](https://user-images.githubusercontent.com/74303221/173593181-bc1769a5-fd60-4637-94d6-afcce31bfab1.png)